viktor-ferenczi/dblayer/README.md

-dblayer - Database Abstraction Layer Generator
+# Database Abstraction Layer Generator

 Database server support: PostgreSQL

----

-Installation:
+# Installation

 * Using pip: ```pip install dblayer```
 * From source: ```python setup.py install```

+# How it works

+## Abstraction layer

 Generates source code of a module implementing row classes with slots and a single database abstraction layer class.
 These classes can be used as is or